| April 13, 2020 | CBD

 The Big Question: How does cannabis affect your sleep cycle?

 Well, it certainly puts you to bed faster!
 It’s an incredible agent for fighting insomnia.
 But what about your dreams?
-While there were relatively minor changes in the sleep activity of stages 1 – 3, researchers noticed that, in a dose-dependent manner, higher THC both increased stage 4 (deep sleep) whilst decreasing REM (dream sleep).
+While there were relatively minor changes in the sleep activity of stages one through three, researchers noticed that, in a dose-dependent manner, higher THC both increased stage four (deep sleep) whilst decreasing REM (dream sleep).

 Now you might be wondering, what if I don’t have PTSD?
 Is it bad to miss out on dreams?
 Do I need them for memory retention or future problem solving as some researchers think?